michaelwoolsey/MinecraftMuralMaker/README.md

 To install, run `git clone https://github.com/michaelwoolsey/MinecraftMuralMaker` in whatever folder you would like to install the project into, then run `cd MinecraftMuralMaker`

-To install dependencies, run `pip install -r requirements.txt`
+To install dependencies, run `pip install -r requirements.txt` (you may choose to run `python -m venv .` before this command)

 ## Usage